-Outsourcing gives your business access to essential skills and knowledge that you may not otherwise have, at a low, affordable cost.
+Outsourcing gives your business access to essential skills and knowledge that you may not otherwise have.

 At what point does it become beneficial to outsource payroll?

-When the overall net benefits are significant.
-These could include reducing costs, removing staff worries, avoiding errors and fines and releasing staff time for more profitable work.
+When the overall benefits are significant.
+These could include reduced cost, removing staff worries, avoiding errors and fines and releasing staff time for more profitable work.

-The cost of in-house staff tends to be overlooked or underestimated – be realistic.
-Include cover, holiday pay and sickness.
+The cost of in-house staff tends to be overlooked and underestimated.
+Be realistic - include cover, holiday pay and sickness.
 Inadequately trained staff can lead to expensive mistakes and compliance penalties.
 This is especially a risk with new or part time staff which can leave you vulnerable.

 If the payroll is in any way a significant worry or a major distraction, then it’s almost certainly worth outsourcing to get rid of the issue.